 Closing on a mortgage can be one of the most exciting, and one of the most stressful times of your life.
 It comes after you’ve chosen your home, scoured the neighborhoods, evaluated the neighboring schools, and exchanged countless pieces of paperwork between your lender, realtor, home inspector, and others.
 You’ve made offers and finally had them accepted.
 You’ve been approved for a mortgage, and you have one more step to go before that home is yours: sign a mountain of papers at closing.

-Recently, we asked you to tell us about pain points in the mortgage closing process.
+Recently, we asked you to about pain points in the mortgage closing process.
 We also conducted in-depth interviews with consumers like you, realtors, loan officers, attorneys, and others involved at closing to better understand what goes on at the closing table.
 Through this research, we heard about four major pain points.

 Four major pain points